leafo/lapis/docs/input_validation.md

   }
 }

 #### `types.assert_error(t)`

-Wraps tableshape type checker to yield an error when checking/transforming fails.
+Wraps a Tableshape type checker to yield an error when checking/transforming fails.
 The yielded error is compatible with Lapis error handling (eg.
 `assert_error` & `capture_errors`).

-This can be used to simplify code paths, as it is no longer necessarry to check for the error case when validating an input since the error will be passed up the stack to the enclosing `capture_errors`.
+This can be used to simplify code paths, as it is no longer necessary to check for the error case when validating an input since the error will be passed up the stack to the enclosing `capture_errors`.